Our Governance Board

 Alfred “Al” Lawson

-Al served in the Florida Legislature for nearly three decades, including as Democratic Leader of the Senate, leaving in 2010 due to term limits.
-He was a strong educational voice for helping disadvantaged and minority students and, during his tenure, was recognized by a wide spectrum of interest groups, including Associated Industries of Florida, the Florida Sheriffs’ Association, the Florida Student Association and the Nature Conservancy.
-He is president of Lawson and Associates, a public affairs firm in Tallahassee.
+Alfred “Al” Lawson is currently serving as the U.S. Representative for Florida’s 5th congressional district.
+Prior to his election to the House of Representatives, Al served in the Florida Legislature for nearly three decades, including as Democratic Leader of the Senate.
+He is a strong educational voice for helping disadvantaged and minority students and, during his tenure in the Florida Legislature, was recognized by a wide spectrum of interest groups, including Associated Industries of Florida, the Florida Sheriffs’ Association, the Florida Student Association and the Nature Conservancy.
 He was a basketball star at Florida Agricultural and Mechanical University and had a brief professional career before later earning his master’s in public administration from Florida State University.

 Richard Outram is the EVP and CFO of Signature Consultants LLC, a mid-sized, fast growth private IT staffing company.
 Prior to his work at Signature Consultants LLC, he held the EVP and CFO position at Heritage Brands Inc, a division of Stocks Spirits Group, a $400M global alcohol distribution company.
 A Certified Public Accountant in the United States and the United Kingdom as well as a Certified Fraud Examiner, Outram is also the author of a children’s financial literacy book, The Adventures of Exokid and the Teachings of Money.